 Length of Stay: In general, 30 days is the maximum time for inpatient treatment at an adolescent mental hospital.
 However, residential treatment may last for 90 days or longer.
 In fact, research shows that longer stays in residential treatment are more effective for sustainable recovery.

 Setting: Teen mental hospitals are often comfortably appointed and have rooms designated for therapy, experiential modalities, and socializing.
-But residential treatment facilities are warm, home-like settings that may have their own art and dance studios, gardens, gyms, cozy living areas, music rooms, and spaces for yoga and meditation.
+But residential teenage mental health facilities are warm, home-like settings that may have their own art and dance studios, gardens, gyms, cozy living areas, music rooms, and spaces for yoga and meditation.

 Variety of Treatment Modalities: A teen mental hospital may offer a wide range of modalities.
 However, residential treatment centers are often able to provide even greater variety.
 For example, residential centers may offer horticulture therapy, Equine Assisted Therapy with on-site horses, and Adventure Therapy in outdoor settings.